Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

 For this first test case, we construct two priors, as detailed in \cref{sec:Lap1D_priors}.
 The first one, denoted by $u_\theta$, is built from a PINN as presented in \cref{sec:prior_construction}.
 The second one, denoted by $u_\theta^\text{data}$ is constructed only from data (obtained from the analytical solution).
 The aim is to show that using physics-informed training to construct the prior leads to better results than data-driven training.
 In this test case, we also compare the additive and multiplicative approaches (presented for several values of $M$), but only with $k=1$ polynomial order to remain concise.

 We first present the error estimates obtained with the PINN prior in \cref{sec:Lap1D_error_estimations}.
 First, we check the orders of convergence of the two enriched approaches.
 Then, we verify the results expected in \cref{sec:comparison_add_mul} by comparing the theoretical gain constants of the additive and multiplicative approaches.
-Afterwards, in \cref{sec:Lap1D_derivatives}, we compare, for a given parameter, the derivatives obtained with the two priors and analyze the associated gains.
-Finally, we evaluate the gains obtained with the two priors in \cref{sec:Lap1D_gains} on a sample of parameters.
+Afterwards, in \cref{sec:Lap1D_derivatives}, we compare, for a given parameter, the derivatives obtained with the two priors and analyze the associated gains. \RTwo{Then}, we evaluate the gains obtained with the two priors in \cref{sec:Lap1D_gains} on a sample of parameters. \RTwo{Finally, in \cref{sec:Lap1D_hyperparam}, we analyze the influence of the weight initialization of the PINN prior on the gains obtained with our enriched approaches.}

-\begin{remark} In the following, the characteristic mesh size $h=\frac{1}{N-1}$, where $N$ represents the number of considered nodes. \end{remark}
+\begin{rmrk} In the following, the characteristic mesh size is $h=\frac{1}{N-1}$, where $N$ represents the number of considered nodes. \end{rmrk}